 Energy costs dramatically increased in 1972 due to the Arab oil embargo.
 Suddenly, it made sense to spend the extra money to prevent leakage of outside air into or conditioned air out of buildings.
 In 1979, ASHRAE revised ventilation standard 62 downward from 30 to 5 CFM per occupant.
 Many localities adopted this as part of the code.

-Although observations throughout history have noted that poor indoor air can greatly affect health, but not seen as serious compared to other deadly threats to humanity.
+Although observations throughout history have noted that poor indoor air can greatly affect health, it is not seen as serious compared to other deadly threats to humanity.
 Medical science throughout history has concentrated its research and treatment resources on such scourges as the plague, malaria, TB, heart disease, cancer, and even problems caused by outdoor air pollution.
 Professionals viewed discomforts caused by poor indoor air quality as trivial compared to other maladies.

 That all changed in 1976 when 29 American Legionnaires died because of a mysterious illness acquired while attending a convention at the Bellevue Stratford Hotel in Philadelphia.
-The deadly bacterial infection, duly labeled Legionnaire’s Disease, focused attention on indoor air quality as a major issue.
-Once people began to study the impact of poor indoor air quality, they noticed three facts: a) people were affected by the quality of indoor air; b) poor air quality often resulted in debilitating and/or life threatening ailments; c) buildings with seemingly adequate supplies of outside air could have air quality problems.
+The deadly bacterial infection, duly labeled Legionnaire's Disease, focused attention on indoor air quality as a major issue.
+Once people began to study the impact of poor indoor air quality, they noticed three facts: a) people were affected by the quality of indoor air; b) poor air quality often resulted in debilitating and/or life-threatening ailments; c) buildings with seemingly adequate supplies of outside air could have air quality problems.
 IAQ arrived as a separate and important science.

 The Age of IAQ

-By 1990, there was broad acceptance that IAQ was a long term problem that would require significant attention and resources to bring under control.
+By 1990, there was broad acceptance that IAQ was a long-term problem that would require significant attention and resources to bring under control.
 Influential industry organizations and government agencies began to respond to this new challenge.
-ASHRAE revised ventilation standard 62 (published in 1989).
+ASHRAE revised ventilation standard 62 (published in 1989.)
 ASTM began developing test methods for indoor contamination.
-EPA published a manual entitled Building Air Quality, to help building owners understand the problem and start to develop solutions.
+The EPA published a manual entitled Building Air Quality, to help building owners understand the problem and start to develop solutions.
 Both the Centers for Disease Control and the National Institute for Safety and Health began research projects.
 On the federal level, activity led to the decision by OSHA to propose a new standard on Indoor Air Quality for employers on April 5, 1994.

 A New Opportunity